-Hank Ballard was born in Detroit on November 18, 1936.
+Hank Ballard was born in Detroit on November 18, 1927 (some sources list 1936).
 After the death of his father, he and his brother, Dove Ballard, moved to Bessemer, Alabama, where they were raised by their paternal aunt and her husband.
-Ballard began singing in church, but his major influence was the “Singing Cowboy,” Gene Autry and his signature song, “Back in the Saddle Again.”
+Hank began singing in church, but his major influence was the “Singing Cowboy,” Gene Autry and his signature song, “Back in the Saddle Again.”

 When he was in his mid-teens, Ballard moved back to Detroit and began working on a Ford assembly line.
 He soon joined Sonny Woods, Henry Booth, Charley Sutton and Alonzo Tucker in the Royals, a local group that had already made several recordings for the Federal label.
 Ballard wrote their first hit, a blues shuffle called “Get It.”
 Then came “Work with Me, Annie.”
 The song’s lyrics were more than suggestive: “Annie, please don’t cheat/Give me all my meat/Oooo-weee/So good to me/Work with me, Annie/Let’s get it while the getting’ is good.”

 Despite a widespread radio ban, the song became the biggest R&B hit of 1954.
 It spent seven weeks at Number One and elicited numerous answer records, including Etta James’ “Roll with Me, Henry.”